Diffusion Explainer: Visual Explanation for Text-to-image Stable Diffusion: Design Goals

-\begin{enumerate}[topsep=2pt, itemsep=0mm, parsep=3pt, leftmargin=19pt, label=\textbf{G\arabic*.}, ref=G\arabic*] \item \textbf{Visual summary of \sd.} \sd is comprised of multiple model components, each with a complex structure~\cite{rombach2022high,platen2022testing}.
-Additionally, its incremental image generation, which refines noise into the vector representation of a high-resolution image, is a cyclic process that is uncommon in neural networks. \de aims to provide an overview of the model architecture and data flow to help users quickly understand its overall structure (\autoref{subsec:420:architecture}). \item \textbf{Interactive interface tightly integrating different levels of abstraction.} The image generation process of \sd's image generation involves a complex interplay between multiple neural network subcomponents~\cite{radford2021learning,rombach2022high} (\autoref{fig:text_expand}, \autoref{fig:image_expand}), their intricate operations, and iterative image representation refinements.
-Such complex interactions are challenging even for experts to comprehend~\cite{platen2022testing}.
-To effectively explain these low-level operations and help users conceptually connect them with a high-level overview, we design \de to bridge multiple abstraction levels through fluid animations and interactive elements~\cite{wangCNNExplainerLearning2020,kahng2018ganlab} (\autoref{subsubsec:421:text}, \autoref{subsubsec:422:image}). \item \textbf{Visualizing how keywords in text prompts affect image generation.} \sd incrementally refines noise into the vector representation of a high-resolution image, while being guided by a text prompt.
-However, the refinement process, which involves multiple iterations of intricate vector computations, can be challenging to understand~\cite{rombach2022high}.
-Due to the lack of understanding about how text prompts impact the refinements, writing prompts has been highly heuristic~\cite{liu2022design,oppenlaender2022taxonomy}.
-We aim to visualize the refinement process for two text prompts that differ only in a few keywords to enable users to compare how image representations evolve differently when guided by each prompt. (\autoref{subsec:430:comparison}). \item \textbf{Broadening access via web-based deployment.} As more and more individuals from different fields are now interested in understanding how generative AI models work~\cite{dixit2023meet,engler2023early,ryanmosley2023an,2023copyright}, we have developed \de as a web-based tool that runs locally in users' web browsers without requiring any installation, specialized hardware, or coding skills~\cite{rombach2022high}.
-This allows users to learn about this latest AI technology on their laptops or tablets (\autoref{subsec:410:overview}). \end{enumerate}
+\begin{enumerate}[topsep=1pt, itemsep=0mm, parsep=1pt, leftmargin=19pt, label=\textbf{G\arabic*.}, ref=G\arabic*] \item \textbf{Visual summary of \sd.} \sd involves multiple complex model components~\cite{rombach2022high,platen2022testing} and cyclic refinement from noise to the vector representation of a high-resolution image. \de provides an overview of the model architecture and cyclic data flow to help users quickly understand its overall structure~\cite{kahng2017activis} (\autoref{sec:architecture}). \item \textbf{Interactive interface tightly integrating different abstraction levels.} \sd's image generation process is hard to comprehend due to a complex interplay between multiple subcomponents and their intricate underlying operations~\cite{platen2022testing,radford2021learning,rombach2022high}.
+To effectively explain the low-level operations and conceptually connect them with a high-level overview, we bridge multiple abstraction levels through fluid animations and interactive elements~\cite{wangCNNExplainerLearning2020,kahng2018ganlab} (\autoref{sec:architecture}). \item \textbf{Visualizing how keyword changes in text prompts affect image generation.} Modifying a few keywords from prompts can unexpectedly lead to dramatic changes in generated images~\cite{liu2022design} (e.g., repeating ``\textit{very}'' multiple times~\cite{oppenlaender2022taxonomy}), making it important for users to gain awareness and understanding of such impact on the generated images~\cite{feng2023promptmagician}.
+We visualize the refinement process for two text prompts that differ only in a few keywords to compare how image representations evolve differently when guided by each prompt (\autoref{sec:rcv}). \item \textbf{Broadening access via web-based deployment.} As many individuals from various fields are interested in understanding generative AI~\cite{dixit2023meet,engler2023early,ryanmosley2023an}, we develop \de to run locally on users' devices without requiring any installation, specialized hardware, or coding.
+To offer real-time interactive learning experiences~\cite{wangCNNExplainerLearning2020}, we pre-compute intensive processes on predetermined prompts (\autoref{subsec:410:overview}), instead of generating images for user-provided prompts using the nascent WebGPU technology~\cite{ninomiya2024webgpu}, which is limited in both browser support and speed\footnote{At the time of writing, WebGPU is only supported in Chrome browser and requires restricted settings to run \sd~\cite{machine2024web}.
+Generating a single image takes at least a few minutes, with even longer times on CPUs.
+Training \sd, which is even more computationally demanding, is therefore infeasible.}.
+We open-source our code for easy extension to new prompts and hyperparameter settings. \end{enumerate}